robertStrunk/dynamic-custom-labels-LWC/README.md

 # Purpose
-This repo highlights an issue that my arise when converting Visualforce to LWC and proposes a few paths forward.
+This repo highlights an issue that may arise when converting Visualforce to LWC and proposes a few paths forward.

 # Issue Description
 Visualforce has support for referencing custom labels on the fly at runtime(dynamic) and LWC does not.
 If you need to convert a Visualforce page that uses dynamic custom label references, you need to get creative to make it happen.
 There are a few solutions that can be used to bridge the gap.